The 40+ Food Code: Cracking the Nutrition Secrets Your Younger Self Never Needed

 Individual Variance

-Carbohydrate tolerance and utilization efficiency vary significantly between individuals
+Carbohydrate tolerance and utilisation efficiency vary significantly between individuals

 Genetic factors, activity level, muscle mass, and metabolic health all influence optimal intake